13 Best Places to Sell Your Jewelry Online

 You can sell loose diamonds, diamond jewelry, luxury and estate jewelry, and luxury watches on WP Diamonds.
 To start the process with WP Diamonds, fill out the jewelry information form to the best of your ability.
 For diamond jewelry, the form asks for the size and shape of the largest stone in the setting.
 Once you have provided as much information as you can about the piece, WP Diamonds gives you a price range to consider.

 Next, you can either ship your jewelry to WP Diamonds or make an appointment in select cities.
 WP Diamond provides free shipping and insurance via FedEx Priority Overnight.
 Once your item has been appraised, WP Diamonds will contact you with an offer.
 If you accept the offer, you can receive payment within 24 hours via wire transfer.
-They will also send a check if you prefer.
+The company will also send a check if you prefer.

 Tradesy is an online marketplace for designer goods.
 The process to sell is simple.
 First, take a photograph of your item.
 If necessary, Tradesy will edit the photo to make it more appealing.
 Then you can list your item for sale.